 So, welcome to our Designing 21st Century Skills tests feature.

-Designing 21st Century Skills tests
+Our 21st Century Skills test designs

 Alternative foundational constructs are sets of skills, knowledge, and attitudes that are considered important for individuals to possess in order to succeed in the 21st century.
 These constructs are often seen as alternatives or supplements to traditional academic subjects and include: